Forks from the 1990s and 2018s were never meant to be orphaned!

 After every bike ride, rinse off the dirt using a garden hose, without applying pressure.
 Compress the fork a few times and remove the small ring of dirt with an oiled cloth; repeat this process 2-3 times.
 Regulary check air pressure and oil leve!

 They're out.
 No more support.
+Will be black listed.
 Go on your way.

 What Seal Kit Sizes are available for older Marzocchi Forks?

 They are not.
-What I'm doing os low quantity prodcutions, often 1-5 parts in CNC, may be 20-40 for a fut nut or some n * 100' in seals.
+What I'm doing is low quantity productions, often 1-5 parts in CNC, may be 20-40 for a fut nut or some n * 100' in seals.
 This is _very_ costs intensive.
+Most of us are used to have everything cheap, but that is mecause of mass production.
 I'm for sure not Amazon, selling millions of parts and sponsoring shipping with the overmoney they earn from cloud business AWS.

 Why shipping costs are so high?

 They are not.
-That's standard DHL shipping as I don't get lot's of discount for my number of packages, sorry.
-And I need to be shipped insured & tracked or users getting mad.
-You can check costs in the net yoourself at https://dhl.de, it is all about 2kg 'Paket'.
+All shipping is standard DHL costs as I don't get discount for my low number of sendings.
+And all sendings need to be shipped insured & tracked or users getting mad.
+You can check costs in the net yourself at https://dhl.de, it is all about shipping product 2kg 'Paket'.

 Why are you doing all this things about Marzocchi?

 Because I can do it and I like to do it.
-Just do it.
+If you have a nice idea : Just do it.

 What Marzocchi fork are you riding?